indexity-io/orientdb-stress/README.md

 `orientdb-stress run random-restart`

-Restarts a random server node at intervals.
+Restarts a random server node at intervals, stopping and then starting the server.
 This tests the behaviour of the system when a node is restarted (perhaps with a small amount of downtime).

 ## Alternating Stop Start

 `orientdb-stress run alternating-stop-start`

-Stops and starts a random node, waiting for HA status to stabilise after each operation.
+Stops and starts a random node, waiting for HA status to stabilise and the configured restart interval between each (stop/start) operation.
 In comparison to the restart scenario, this scenario tests the behaviour of the system when nodes are taken down for maintenance for an extended period, and then restored to operation.

 ## Rolling Restart